The Warehouse Story....

 If you are interested in storing your vehicle, RV, snowmobile or boat at the Warehouse, call: Jack Middleton 989-three nine zero -4337

-The Warehouse is now a facility that plays host to Adventure Building Camp alongside the business Dead River Storage LLC.
+The Warehouse plays host to Adventure Building Camp and other seasonal programs alongside the business Dead River Storage LLC.
 It was formerly known as Schneider Logging Mill, and lumber from all over the region was once milled here.
 You can still see some of the original iron gears and steel machinery that was incorporated into the infrastructure as you look up through the steel lattice flooring.

 The building is not far from the Dead River.
 The 4,200 mile long North Country Trail runs through the property's edge, where runners, mountain bikers and dog walkers appreciate the special beauty of the area.
 Often, you can hear the whistle of cargo trains rumbling past as they carry tactonite (iron ore) pellets en route to the Ore Docks that are located a few miles away on Lake Superior .